ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

  - For security you can use an ssh key to login, lockdown ssh thru firewall, lock ssh to your home ip, and move ssh ports around
  - Adding an ftp server can also help with file management, granted you locked down the ports

- - Higher Priorty: To allow your user to set a higher priority use...
+ - Higher Priorty: To allow your user to set a higher priority use add at the end of...

 		sudo nano /etc/security/limits.conf

- - At the end add

 		@t2server        -          nice          -20